 With eleven employees in the vineyard and winery, their wines are soon to be certified organic in 2016.

-Luisa Rocca, in the interview below, describes her personal scepticism at the idea.
+Luisa Rocca, in the interview, describes her personal scepticism at the idea.
 She believes unsustainable wine should be “certified” as such, not sustainable operations.
 She argues that transparency is far more important than certification:

 “I was against this kind of certification” she says, “why do I have to pay a lot of money to tell my customer “I am not poisoning you?” she asks.